Practical Magic: Some Seriously Scary Scale Knowledge

 One question that comes up consistently from my students is “How do I develop the ability to play long phrases at mind-numbing tempos and increase my understanding of the fret board?”

-The first thing after any scale has been learned on the fingerboard and the formula has been thoroughly memorized is to start to sequence the hell out of it!
+The first thing to do after any scale has been learned on the fingerboard is to start to sequence the hell out of it.

 Another more common way to sequence a scale is to use a specific numeric set of notes.
 For example, in A Harmonic Minor, you play the notes A, B and C after that set of three notes is played you begin the next sequence on B and continue ascending to the note E, etc.